Here are some interesting facts about Kenya for kids which were chosen and researched by kids especially for kids.

 Coffee beans are ripe and get harvested when they are red.

-The main trading partners of Kenya are Uganda, Pakistan, the USA, China and India.
+The main trading partners of Kenya are Uganda, USA, UAE, China and India.

 Kenyan staple foods are cereals and pulses such as corn, millet, sorghum and beans as well as vegetables and fruit.